Today we will discuss some of the things you can do to protect your computer’s motherboard, which in turn, protects the components attached to it.

 2] Beeping

-Motherboards are smart because all of them come packed with a self-diagnostic tool built-in.
+Motherboards are smart because they come packed with a built-in self-diagnostic tool.
 Should an error occur, the motherboard will relay a series of beeps.
-In order to understand what they mean, please visit the manufacturer’s website for a deeper understanding.
+To understand what they mean, please visit the manufacturer’s website for more information.

 I hope this helps!